-The study will consider issues including:
+The study commission is considering issues including:

 - the impact of widening the road